 Three exams will be given (2 during the semester [each given during regular class time] and 1 during your assigned final-exam time).
-Exam 1 and Exam 2 each count 20% of your grade, and Exam 3 (the "final") counts 25% of your grade.
-Thus, these 3 exams make up 65% of your final grade.
+Exam 1 counts 20% of your grade, Exam 2 counts 10% of your grade, and Exam 3 (the "final") counts 37% of your grade.
+Thus, these 3 exams make up 67% of your final grade.
 There are no make-up exams.
 If you miss Exam 1 and/or Exam 2, the percentage(s) assigned to the exam(s) you miss will be applied to the Exam 3 (the "final").

 Exams are not cumulative.
 Exam 3 (the "final") is the only exam for which you will receive a zero if you do not take the exam.
 DO NOT plan anything else during the final-exam time assigned to your section by the University.
 Restated: You MUST take Exam 3 during the time allotted for your section by the University.
 No exceptions.
+The University Registrar posts exam dates/times/locations here: http://registrar.utexas.edu/students/exams.
+Do not email me asking when/where your final is.
+This information can be obtained via the aforementioned link.
 Your highest exam score will not replace your lowest exam grade.
 There is no guaranteed curve, so do not plan for one, and do not ask for extra credit.
 NOTE: If you need disability accommodation for an exam, you must present me with proper SSD forms (See "STUDENTS WITH DISABILITIES" section below.) at least 7 days prior to the date of the aforementioned exam.
 I cannot guarantee that I will accommodate SSD requests submitted within 7 days of the exam, yet I will try my best to do so.